The Oven of Akhnai: Story

+The story according to the Talmud goes as follows:

-A new type of oven is brought before the Sanhedrin, consisting of tiles separated from one another by sand, but externally plastered over with cement.
+A new type of oven is brought before the Sanhedrin.
 The rabbis debate whether or not this oven is susceptible to ritual impurity.
-Rabbi Eliezer ben Hurcanus argues that the oven is ritually pure while the other rabbis, including the nasi Rabban Gamaliel, argue that the oven is impure.
-When none of Rabbi Eliezer's arguments convince his colleagues, he cries out, "If the halakha is in accordance with my opinion, this carob tree will prove it."
-At this point, the carob tree leaps from the ground and moves far away.
-The other rabbis explain that a carob tree offers no proof in a debate over law.
-Rabbi Eliezer cries out, "If the halakha is in accordance with my opinion, the stream will prove it."
-The stream begins to flow backwards, but again the other rabbis point out that one does not cite a stream as proof in matters of law.
+Rabbi Eliezer ben Hurcanus argues that the oven is ritually pure, while the other rabbis, including the nasi Rabban Gamaliel, argue that the oven is impure.
+When none of Rabbi Eliezer's arguments convince his colleagues, he says that if he's right, the trees will give him a sign.
+At this point, the tree leaps from the ground and moves far away.

+The other rabbis tell Rabbi Eliezer that the movement of the tree was not evidence of what he was arguing.
+Rabbi Eliezer then says if the halacha is according to him, an irrigation canal will give them a sign.
+The canal begins to flow backwards, but again the other rabbis are not convinced.
 Rabbi Eliezer cries out, "If the halakha is in accordance with my opinion, the walls of the study hall will prove it."
 The walls of the study hall begin to fall, but are then scolded by Rabbi Joshua ben Hananiah who reprimands the walls for interfering in a debate among scholars.
 Out of respect for Rabbi Joshua, they do not continue to fall, but out of respect for Rabbi Eliezer, they do not return to their original places.

-In frustration, Rabbi Eliezer finally cries out, "If the halakha is in accordance with my opinion, Heaven will prove it."
-From Heaven a voice is heard, saying, "Why are you differing with Rabbi Eliezer, as the halakha is in accordance with his opinion in every place that he expresses an opinion?"
-Rabbi Joshua responds, "It [the Torah] is not in heaven" (Deuteronomy 30:12).
-He responds in this way because the Torah, which was given by God to mankind at Sinai, specifically instructs those who follow it that they are to look to the received Torah as their source and guide.
-The Torah says, "It is not in heaven, that you should say, 'Who will go up to heaven for us, and get it for us so that we may hear it and observe it?'
-Neither is it beyond the sea, that you should say, 'Who will cross to the other side of the sea for us, and get it for us so that we may hear it and observe it?'
-No, the word is very near to you; it is in your mouth and in your heart for you to observe" (Deuteronomy 30:12-14).